Financial Aid Office

 Unless stated otherwise, scholarship recipients must minimally comply with the standards of Satisfactory Academic Progress (SAP) guidelines in order to maintain their scholarships.
 SAP is reviewed after each semester.
 Students who lose federal aid eligibility will lose their scholarship as well.
 Students who lose eligibility should follow the same appeal procedures as outlined for Federal Student Aid.

-The following list is complete as of publication of this catalog, but new awards are added frequently.
+The following list is complete as of publication of this catalog, but new awards are added annually.
 Students interested in applying for Cortland scholarships are encouraged to review those listed on the Scholarships website, where application information also may be found.
-Whether or not a scholarship will be awarded is dependent on available funding as provided by the Cortland College Foundation.
+Scholarships are awarded based on available funding as provided by the Cortland College Foundation.

 Assistantships and Fellowships